Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Preliminaries

 As noted in the introduction, \cite{cao2008thermodynamic} also established that $\P(\Phi)$ satisfies the subadditive variational principle:

 where

+As in the additive setting, any $\mu\in \M(f)$ attaining the supremum in the subadditive variational principle is called an \textit{equilibrium state} of $\Phi$.

 We remark that Barreira \cite{barreira1996non} introduced an alternative way to define a subadditive pressure using open covers.
-It is not known whether Barreira's definition of the subadditve pressure coincides with Cao, Feng, and Huang's definition \eqref{eq: subadditive pressure} in the most general setting.
+It is not known whether Barreira's definition of the subadditve pressure coincides with Cao, Feng, and Huang's above definition in the most general setting.
 However, it is shown in \cite{cao2008thermodynamic} that two definitions coincide when the base system is entropy-expansive which includes our setting of subshifts of finite type $(\Sig,\s)$.

-In this paper, we will focus on subadditive potentials that arise as the singular value potential of $\gltwo$-cocycles over $\Sig$.
-A continuous cocycle $\A \in C(\Sig,\gltwo$) gives rise to the singular value potential
+In this paper, we will focus on subadditive potentials that arise as norm potentials of $\gltwo$-cocycles over $\Sig$.
+A continuous cocycle $\A \in C(\Sig,\gltwo$) gives rise to the \emph{norm potential} Because our cocycle $\A$ takes values in $\gltwo$, the Lyapunov exponent $\lambda_+(\A,\mu) = \F(\Phi_\A,\mu)$ is never equal to $-\infty$ for any invariant measure $\mu \in \M(\s)$; this is reflected in the formulation of the subadditive variational principle \eqref{eq: subadditive var prin} in the introduction.
+Moreover, the subadditive variation principle still holds when the supremum is taken over all ergodic measures instead.

 We note that Proposition \ref{prop: bowen} does not readily extend to subadditive potentials.
-Even restricted to singular value potentials $\Phi_\A$ of locally constant cocycles $\A$, there are examples where $\Phi_\A$ admits multiple equilibrium states; see \cite{feng2010equilibrium}.
-Moreover, while fiber-bunched cocycles are nearly conformal, the properties of their singular value potentials differ from those of conformal cocycles.
-Singular value potentials of conformal cocycles are additive due to conformality, and can be studied via tools from classical thermodynamic formalism such as Proposition \ref{prop: bowen}.
-On the other hand, due to subadditivity, Proposition \ref{prop: bowen} does not necessarily hold for singular value potentials of fiber-bunched cocycles without extra assumptions; see Subsection \ref{subsec: qm}.
+Even restricted to norm potentials $\Phi_\A$ of locally constant cocycles $\A$, there are examples where $\Phi_\A$ admits multiple equilibrium states; see \cite{feng2010equilibrium}.
+Moreover, while fiber-bunched cocycles are nearly conformal, the properties of their norm potentials differ from those of conformal cocycles.
+The norm potentials of conformal cocycles are additive, and can be studied via tools from classical thermodynamic formalism such as Proposition \ref{prop: bowen}.
+On the other hand, due to subadditivity, Proposition \ref{prop: bowen} does not necessarily hold for norm potentials of fiber-bunched cocycles without extra assumptions; see Subsection \ref{subsec: qm}.

-However, restricted to singular value potentials of cocycles in $\HH$, Proposition \ref{prop: bowen} remains valid for singular value potentials of large subset of $\HH$.
-In particular, such subset includes the set of all typical cocycles $\U$.
-See Section \ref{sec: 4} for more details on the statements in this paragraph.
+However, restricted to norm potentials of cocycles in $\HH$, Proposition \ref{prop: bowen} remains valid for norm potentials of large subset of $\HH$.
+In particular, such subset includes the set of all weakly typical cocycles $\U_w$.
+See Section \ref{sec: thm A} for more details on the statements in this paragraph.

-The following remark shows that study of thermodynamic formalism for matrix cocycles is not affected under continuous conjugacies.